Work Smarter Not Harder: Step Up and Value Your Time

 I have just returned from Las Vegas where I took the stage at The Most Powerful Women in Network Marketing Event.

-Imagine the energy of five thousand women, along with several highly in-tune men, all with the singular focus on helping others and taking their lives to the next level in the process.
+Imagine the energy of five thousand women entrepreneurs, along with several highly in-tune men, all with the singular focus on helping others and taking their lives to the next level in the process.
+Working smarter not harder is basically their mantra.

 After this, I took twenty-five women through a two-day intensive where we focused on time, and how to become more productive.